-University Medals will be awarded on graduation to students who take High Honours in other departments than Classics and Mathematics, on the same conditions as the Governor-General's Gold Medal.
+University Medals will be awarded on graduation to students who take High Honours in departments in which a gold medal is not available.

 The Avery Prize.-This prize, of the value of \$20, being the interest of a sum of money bequeathed for this purpose by the late J. F. Avery, M. D., will be awarded on graduation to the student standing highest among those graduating with Distinction.